Gr1mmie/Coeus/README.md

   * Allow for operator to authenticate into a domain as to not drop Coeus to disk

 ## Disclaimer
 I am not responsible for actions taken by users of Coeus.
-Coeus was released for educational purposes only
+Coeus was released solely for educational and ethical purposes.